 Oldsmobile: 371, 394, 400, 425, 455

-Ninety-nine percent of the time the term Big Block is superfluous.
+Ninety-nine percent of the time, the term big block is superfluous.
 If someone says “This Coronet has a 383 Big Block,” they’re being truthful, but needlessly redundant.
-A 383 is a big engine, that’s what matters.
+“383“ tells us the displacement, that’s what matters.
 And the people who care about such things, they already know that a 383 is a Mopar big block.

 The only time the distinction needs to be made is in the case of Chevrolet’s “400” V8.
-From 1970-1972, Chevrolet offered 400 cubic-inch V8s in both Small and Big-Block form.
-The Caprice for example, came standard with a 170hp Small-Block 400 cubic-inch V8, while a 210hp Big Block 400 was optional.
-Although the Big Block 400 was marketed as a “400,” it actually displaced 402 cubic-inches.
+From 1970-1972, Chevrolet offered 400 cubic-inch engines in both small and big block form.
+The 1971 Caprice for example, came standard with a 255 hp small block Turbo-Fire 400 V8, while a 300 hp big block Turbo-Jet 400 (actual displacement 402) was optional.

-What about that Pontiac 455 not being a Big Block???
-That’s right, the 455 was not a Big Block because Pontiac never had a Big Block.
-Or a Small Block.
-Throughout it’s entire existence, Pontiac only ever created a single V8 engine!
+What about that Pontiac 455 not being a big block?
+That’s right, the 455 was not a big block because Pontiac never had a big block.
+Or a small block.
+Throughout its entire existence, Pontiac only ever manufactured a single V8 engine family!